SkillsFundingAgency/dfc-servicetaxonomy-editor/DeveloperNotes.md

 * have named sets of graph sync settings in config, selectable to set all graph sync settings, or custom, where user can enter any settings. a predefined set can then be optimised for add content type as a global variable, for use in the id

+* change importer to set float (ie 123.0) values for numeric field to match orchard core
 * change import to use md5 hash of content for id guid
 * remove "syncBackRequired": true from CreateOccupationContentItemsRecipe.json (check)
 * unit tests!!